Help and Advice For Buying a Cot, Crib or Moses basket, Mattress For Your Baby

-This has motivated us to produce a natural pocket spring see photos above.
+This has motivated us to produce a natural pocket sprung mattress.
 We have made a spring out of coir.
 When these are fitted to a natural mattress the support and comfort along with the durability is unrivaled.
-The cot mattress company is the only company to produce such a product
+The cot mattress company is the only company to produce such a product.

 All baby mattresses sold in the UK have to conform to strict British standards to ensure they are safe and non-toxic.
 Foam, synthetic fabrics and springs are used extensively throughout millions of everyday products.
 These components may be able to offer better durability, temperature regulation, breathability etc but natural mattresses using organic components have these features naturally built in.